Deloitte buying advisory firm McColl Partners

-NEW YORK Accounting and financial services firm Deloitte LLP struck a deal on Monday to buy boutique mergers and acquisitions advisory firm McColl Partners LLC in a bid to strengthen its position as an adviser on middle-market deals.
+NEW YORK, June 10 Accounting and financial services firm Deloitte LLP struck a deal on Monday to buy boutique mergers and acquisitions advisory firm McColl Partners LLC in a bid to strengthen its position as an adviser on middle-market deals.

 The acquisition will double the size of Deloitte Corporate Finance, the Deloitte Financial Advisory Services unit that is buying McColl Partners, the company said.
 It did not disclose the value of the deal.